techstartucalgary/Docs/src/software/cloud-computing/README.md

 ## Types of Cloud Computing

 - **Public Cloud**: Services are owned and operated by third-party cloud providers and delivered over the internet.
+You pay for only for what you use(AKA Operating expense-OpEx).
 - **Private Cloud**: Infrastructure is owned and used exclusively by a single organization.
+They pay for all the Infrastructure upfront (AKA Capital expense-CapEx).
 - **Hybrid Cloud**: Combines public and private cloud environments.
+- **Multi Cloud**: Use multiple public cloud providers.

 </br>